Ultra-Humanite: One Year Later

-After the events of "Infinite Crisis", history was altered to bring Dolores Winters (now called Delores Winters) back to life via the reveal that her brain was placed in a new body after Ultra-Humanite stole her body for his own use.
+After the events of "Infinite Crisis", history was altered to bring Dolores Winters back to life via the reveal that her brain was placed in a new body after the Ultra-Humanite stole her body for his own use.

 The Ultra-Humanite's secret origin is revised, shedding more light on his past life as genius youth Gerard Shugel (a name derived from Superman creators Joe Shuster and Jerry Siegel).
-He was born with both an intellect that surpassed the world's greatest minds and a degenerative disease that was slowly eating away at him.
+He was born with both an intellect that surpassed the world's greatest minds and a degenerative disease that was slowly eating away his body.
 He used his intellect to find ways to keep the disease at bay, while trying to find a way to transplant his brain into a healthy body.

 Working with a reckless and young Satanna, a fellow college researcher, they worked together at their brain/transplant and animal hybridization technologies.
 Backlash from animal rights activists forced them to relocate in the Democratic Republic of the Congo, where they were beset by rebel forces and the military.
-Satanna transplanted the brain of Gerard into the altered body of an albino gorilla.
+Satanna transplanted Shugel's brain into the altered body of an albino gorilla.
 They shared an intimate relationship for a while, then parted ways for a long time, paving the way for their separate adventures as chronicled pre-OYL.

-In the 2006-07 Lightning Saga crossover between Justice Society of America and Justice League of America, the untold story of how Ultra-Humanite transitioned from Delores Winter's body to his albino ape form was revealed: Per Degaton, the villainous time traveler, and a young version of Despero rescued the Delores Winters-version of Ultra-Humanite from a hospital in the year 1948.
-It is revealed that the Ultra-Humanite was stricken with terminal cancer and in exchange for his loyalty, Per Degaton agreed to provide a new body for the villain, in the form of a rare albino ape from the secret civilization known as Gorilla City.
-Christening themselves the "Time Stealers", they align themselves with Mister Mind, Rex Hunter, the mysterious Black Beetle, and the villainous father of Booster Gold in an attempt to manipulate time for their own selfish goals.
-Their conspiracy ultimately unravels at the hands of Booster Gold and Blue Beetle Ted Kord.
-In the end, Ultra-Humanite and Despero were sent back into the past after their group was defeated, while other members were returned to their previous places in time.
+In the 2006-07 Lightning Saga crossover between Justice Society of America and Justice League of America, the untold story of how the Ultra-Humanite transitioned from Dolores Winters' body to his albino ape form was revealed: Per Degaton, the villainous time traveler, and a young version of Despero rescued the Ultra-Humanite from a hospital in the year 1948.
+It is revealed that the Ultra-Humanite was stricken with terminal cancer and in exchange for his loyalty, Degaton agreed to provide a new body for the villain, in the form of an albino ape.
+Christening themselves the "Time Stealers", they align themselves with Mister Mind, Rex Hunter, Black Beetle, and the villainous father of Booster Gold in an attempt to manipulate time for their own goals.
+Their conspiracy ultimately unravels at the hands of Booster Gold and Blue Beetle.